 This in mind, upon my return I quickly re-calibrated my radio presets to put 107.1 in slot number 1 as I re-entered town.
-It was on this station that I heard Dave Alvin’s song “Here in California”.
+It was on this station that I heard Dave Alvin’s version of “Here in California”.
 Below is a quote of what I remember from the first listen:

 I didn’t catch all the lyrics, but when I came to read them, I learned that this song was, in fact, penned by Kate Wolf, a folk singer in that strange folk axis that joined Austin, Texas and the Bay Area in the late seventies.
 And now here I was, another person in that strange Austin / Bay axis.